deepanshs/mrsimulator/docs/user_guide/method/method.rst

-    When the :math:`\ell` are zero on all nuclei except two, then we identify these functions using a combination of sub-shell letter designations, e.g.,
+    When the :math:`\ell` are zero on all nuclei except two, then we identify these functions using a concatenation of sub-shell letter designations, e.g.,

     .. math::